Pillar belts winning homer as Giants outlast Cardinals

 The loss reduced the Cardinals' lead in the National League Central to 2 1/2 games over the second-place Chicago Cubs, who were idle Wednesday.
 Tyler Rogers (1-0), the fourth of six Giants pitchers, earned the victory.
 Closer Will Smith got the final four outs to earn his 31st save.

-Giants starting pitcher Madison Bumgarner allowed six runs in five-plus innings.
+Giants starting pitcher Madison Bumgarner allowed six runs in five-plus innings, giving up nine hits, walking one and striking out two.
 Brandon Crawford hit a three-run homer for the Giants and Mike Yastrzemski hit a solo shot.
 Pillar also had an RBI single.

 Paul Goldschmidt had a double, a triple and four RBIs to pace the Cardinals.
-The Cardinals used six relievers behind starter Michael Wacha, who worked two scoreless innings on just three days rest.
+The Cardinals used six relievers behind starter Michael Wacha, who worked two scoreless innings on just three days' rest.
+He gave up two hits, struck out two and walked one.
 Giovanny Gallegos (3-2) allowed Pillar's decisive homer and took the loss.

 The Giants took their 4-0 lead in the third inning.
 Yastrzemski hit a solo homer, Brandon Belt scored on a wild pitch, and Pillar and Corban Joseph hit run-scoring singles.
 The Cardinals got one run back on Dexter Fowler's RBI infield single in the third inning and another in the fourth on Paul DeJong's solo homer, his 25th.